Trypio/Aeyon3D/README.md

 ## Description

 Aeyon3D is a 3D game engine written in C++17.
-I've been occasionally working on it since 2018 and it currently comprises several subsystems which are managed by a custom Entity Component System (ECS) architecture.
+I've been occasionally working on it since 2018 and it currently comprises several subsystems on top of a component-based architecture.

 ## Features
 * **Rendering System** based on OpenGL 3.3